-Traumatic brain injuries (TBIs) are among the most severe injuries that a person can experience, and in some cases, the damage may be permanent.
-If you or a family member suffered a TBI in an accident, an Omaha traumatic brain injury lawyer could help.
+Traumatic brain injuries (TBIs) are among the most severe injuries that you can experience, and in some cases, the damage may be permanent.
+If you or a family member have suffered a TBI in an accident, an Omaha traumatic brain injury lawyer could help.

-Traumatic brain injuries are often the result of catastrophic car accidents or other incidents resulting from the negligence of others.
-Victims of these devastating injuries may have personal injury claims against the responsible parties.
-A detail-oriented injury lawyer could help you determine whether you can seek compensation for your injuries.
+Brain injuries can come from a variety of circumstances.
+They may be the result of severe blows to the head like in catastrophic car accidents or other incidents resulting from the negligence of others.
+Victims of these devastating injuries may file personal injury claims against the responsible parties.
+A detail-oriented catastrophic injury attorney could help you determine whether you can seek compensation for your injuries.

 Traumatic Brain Injuries

 Traumatic brain injuries typically result from a physical blow to the head.
 The result is often impairment to cognitive abilities and bodily functions, the severity of which varies widely.
-Even mild TBIs or concussions can cause long-term damage, especially if someone sustains repeated injuries, such as those that occur during contact sports.
+Even mild TBIs or concussions can cause long-term damage, especially if you sustain repeated injuries similar to those that occur during contact sports.
+When this happens, you may be subject to impairment of cognitive abilities and bodily functions, the severity of which depends heavily on how serious your brain injury is.

 In other cases, cognitive impairment may lead to an inability to resume a former career or return to work.
-Depending on the nature of the accident that led to the injuries, a person may be entitled to compensation from negligent parties.
-A traumatic brain injury lawyer in Omaha could help those who have suffered these devastating injuries fight for the compensation they are entitled to.
+Depending on the nature of the accident that led to the injuries, you may be entitled to compensation from negligent people.
+A brain injury lawyer in Omaha could help you fight for the compensation you are entitled to if you have suffered these devastating injuries.

 Signs and Symptoms of TBIs

 While some TBIs are immediately apparent, others do not arise until hours, days, or weeks after an accident.
-As a result, individuals should be sure to seek medical attention following an accident or a blow to the head, even if they do not believe any injuries occurred.
+As a result, you should be sure to seek medical attention following an accident or a blow to the head, even if you do not believe any injuries occurred.
+Unfortunately, many people ignore the symptoms and brain injuries often go undiagnosed for a long time.
 Some of the most common signs and symptoms of traumatic brain injuries include:

 - Sensitivity to light and sound